giupaluzzi/JTressette/README.md

 - User profile (nickname, avatar, stats, level)
 - 1 to 3 AI opponents
-- GUI with Java Swing or JavaFX
+- GUI with Java Swing
 - Audio playback and animations
 - MVC and Observer pattern
 - Use of Java Streams